netgusto/nodebook/README.md

 * **--bindaddress**: IP address the http server should bind to; defaults to `127.0.0.1`
 * **--port**: Port used by the application; defaults to `8000`
 * **--docker**: Execute code in disposable docker containers instead of local system's Node; defaults to `false`

+## ⚠️ A bit of warning ⚠️

+Do not run this on a port open to public traffic!
+Doing so would allow remote code execution on your machine.

+By default, the server binds to `127.0.0.1`, which allows connexion from the localhost only.
+You can override the bind address using `--bindaddress`, but do it only if you know what you're doing.